Brand development that increases sales velocity, guaranteed.

 Average cost of a rebrand.

 The cost of the strategy can be divided into three categories: brand, retail, and competitive audit.
 Each has its own expense and budget requirements.
-Let’s break down the cost associated with performing each type of audit.
+Let’s break down the costs associated with each audit type.

-Brand Audit: This involves a detailed brand positioning, recall, and awareness analysis.
+Brand Audit: This involves a detailed analysis of brand positioning, recall, and awareness.
 The goal is to identify strengths and weaknesses in the existing brand and determine areas for improvement.
 The cost of a brand audit varies depending on the project scope and depth of detail required.

-Retail Audit: A retail audit analyzes the company’s retail presence.
+Retail Audit: An audit of the company’s retail presence.
 It includes store layout, merchandising, competitive set, and customer experience.
 These audits aim to identify the weak points in retail channels and then build a strong presence.
-In contrast to brand audit, the cost of the retail audit depends on the number of stores.
+In contrast to a brand audit, the cost of the retail audit depends on the number of stores.

 Design Costs

-During a rebranding project, the company has to undergo different types of redesigns such as logos, stationary and business cards, website, and marketing collateral.
+During a rebranding project, the company has to undergo different types of redesigns, such as logos, stationery, business cards, website, and marketing collateral.
 Here’s a chart that summarizes the cost of various design items:

 Website $1000 – $100000 (depending on the number of pages)